opfesoft/sol-docs/db/world/creature_formations.md

 | 180     | behind                             |
 | 270     | left                               |

-The core will automatically switch the position if the members if the leader takes a turn greater than 90 degrees.
+The core will automatically switch the position of the members if the leader takes a turn greater than 90 degrees.
 This prevents crossover movement of the members.
 Examples:

 - 90 degrees becomes 270 degrees (and vice versa)
 - 220 degrees becomes 140 degrees (and vice versa)